DanilKorotenko/quake2_server/index.md

 unzip game-files-archive

 ### install game files
+game-data-packager -i quake2 game-files-folder

+possible it create a package but fail on install, then install the package manually

+sudo apt install sudo apt install ./quake2-full-data_64_all.deb

+###

 You can use the [editor on GitHub](https://github.com/DanilKorotenko/quake2_server/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.